 Elections are a complex process, the sheer scale of logistics required in order to ensure a fair and accurate election often bewilders the public.
 It is a surreal combination of back-breaking work, complex problem solving, fighting deadlines and even unplanned power outages.
 At a time when the eyes of the world are focused on elections, it’s a timely reminder of just how much is done to protect our precious votes.
 The Orange County Registrar of Voters created a documentary on the process, "Blueprints for Democracy: How We Vote".

-The City’s General Municipal Election will be held on November 6, 2018, in consolidation with the Statewide General Election.
-Locally, there are two seats available on the La Palma City Council.
+The City’s General Municipal Election will be held on November 3, 2020, in consolidation with the Statewide General Election.
+Locally, there are three seats available on the La Palma City Council.